Shailu-s/p2p-relayer/README.md

-# Volmex Perpetual Futures Exchange Relayer Nodes
+# Perpetual Futures Exchange Relayer Nodes

-The distributed network of relayer nodes matches bids and asks from the Volmex perpetual futures exchange.
+The distributed network of relayer nodes matches bids and asks from the perpetual futures exchange.

 ## Contributing